-I'm the breeder behind Av Lundquist located in Salem, WI.
+I'm Michelle L., the breeder behind Av Lundquist located in Salem, WI.
 We breed and train working line GSDs for Police K9, Search and Rescue, Service Dog, Competitive Sports, and Active Families.
 The goal we set, and which we believe is still the most important, is to produce healthy puppies that make well-rounded companions for work or play.

-What makes Michelle’s program special
+What makes your program special?

 I breed health tested, titled breeding dogs.
 Puppies are raised in home and underfoot.
 Early imprinting of all puppies starting at birth.
 Hip/health guaranteed puppies.
 Sold on contract with right of first refusal to ensure I know where all my puppies are and that they are safe.

-Michelle has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Michelle has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “Limited Registration $2000 is and full Registration is $3000.
 Deposits are non-refundable, but transferable upon approval.”